JARVIP/MultiTasking/README.md

     -   Suspend() method is called.
 - **Dead State:**  When the thread completes its task, then thread enters into dead, terminates, abort state.

+### # Join & IsAlive
+The Join method of Thread class in C# blocks the current thread and makes it wait until the child thread on which the Join method invoked completes its execution.

+    public void Join();
+    public void Join(int millisecondsTimeout);
+    public void Join(TimeSpan timeout);

+> The first version of the Join method which does not take any parameter will block the calling thread (i.e. the Parent thread) until the thread (child thread) completes its execution.

+> The second version of the Join Method allows us to specify the time out.
+It means it will block the calling thread until the child thread terminates or the  specified time elapses.

+The IsAlive method of Thread class returns true if the thread is still executing else returns false.
 ### Important Points

 -   A  **deadlock** can occur if the thread that calls Abort methods holds a lock that the aborted thread requires.